 Great content can provide value long after it’s been published.
 More and more, we’re seeing clients produce evergreen content with long-tail distribution plans to keep leads, traffic, and impressions flowing for months and even years.

-Just because we’re stuck behind screens doesn’t mean you can’t still get some facetime and networking in.
-Tons of organizations have switched to virtual conferences.
-And in many cases, these can be more advantageous.
-Since everyone can tune in from wherever they are, you actually have a wider net of people to interact with.
+Just because you’re stuck behind a screen doesn’t mean you can’t still get some facetime and networking in.
+Tons of organizations have switched to virtual conferences, and in many cases, these can be more advantageous.
+Since everyone can tune in from wherever they are, you actually have a larger group of people to network with.

-Tip: To get the green light for a conference, offer to create content based on what you learned there, or provide a relevant presentation when you get back.
+Tip: To get the green light for a conference, offer to create content based on what you learn from it, or provide a relevant presentation to your team after it’s over.

 8) Online Courses